 The behind-the-wheel portion of the retest can be especially onerous.
 The driver must bring to the testing center a car that provides the examiner with access to the emergency brake.
 Cars typically have a center console that limits that access.
 Unless the driver can borrow a conforming car, he must rent one.
 At his own expense.
 Whether borrowed or rented, that conforming car will be one that the driver does not ordinarily use.
 Thus the driver must pass a retest using an unfamiliar car.

 The law knowledge test is another farce.
 Everyone know they must obey the speed limit.
 Everyone knows they must stop at a stop sign, and stop at a red light.
 Everyone knows that must not drive the wrong way on a one-way street.
-So the driving test, instead, asks questions that have nothing to do with safe everyday driving.
+So the law knowledge test, instead, asks questions that have nothing to do with safe everyday driving.
 These questions might relate, for example, to stopping distance, in feet, on a wet road at a particular speed.
 Who cares what the number of feet is?
-What is important is that the driver keeps a safe enough condition under given driving conditions.
+What is important is that the driver keeps a safe enough distance for driving conditions.
 Whether the driver has memorized what number of feet that is means nothing.

 We provide the full Cioffi decision elsewhere.
 Note, however, that familiarity with the Cioffi decision is only the beginning.
 The “heavy lifting” consists of requiring the New Jersey MVC to follow the principles contained in that decision.
 The driver will still be required to refute the contention of MVC that he or she is unable to drive safely.
 Refuting that contention has many steps.
 Motorists can attempt to do all this on their own, without a lawyer.
 But it is a minefield.
 Assistance from a New Jersey Driver's License lawyer will hugely raise the likelihood of successful navigation through this minefield.

-Allan Marain and Norman Epting, Jr. are New Jersey Driver's License lawyers.
-They have the skill and the knowledge needed to help provide this successful navigation.
-They would welcome your call.
+Allan Marain is a New Jersey Driver's License lawyer.
+He has successfully negotiated and, where necessary, fought New Jersey Motor Vehicle Commission notices to New Jersey drivers that they must be retested.
+He has the skill and the knowledge needed to help provide this successful navigation.
+He would welcome your call.

 CDL OAL Medical Issues Medical--CDL Restorations Points Revoked List Ticket